NeshHari/XMonad/README.md

 ```

 ## Modularisation
 To improve accessibility and testing compared to monolithic code, code is separated into independent modules integrated as required in xmonad.hs.
 Modules in XMonad are read from the "lib" folder by default, which can be created in the same directory as xmonad.hs.
-Individual modules (i.e., files with .hs extension) can then be made directly in that folder or subfolders within and imported in xmonad.hs.
+Individual modules (i.e., files with .hs extension) can then be made directly in that folder (./lib) or subfolders (e.g. ./lib/Custom) within and imported in xmonad.hs.

-### How it works?
+### The Basics

 General Path: ./lib/Custom/MyModule.hs, where "." is relative to where xmonad.hs resides, and MyModule is replaceable by the name of the module.
-As a rule of thumb, ensure both file name (<MyModule>.hs) and module name (Custom.<MyModule>) are the same.
+As a rule of thumb, ensure both file name (MyModuleName.hs) and module name (Custom.MyModuleName) are the same.

 ```haskell
 -- path: lib/Custom/MyModule.hs